How to Delete "Purgeable" Space on Mac [Complete Guide]

 Apple has made the purgeable space visible since macOS Sierra (10.12).
 Here's how to check it on your Mac:

 However, if you don't see the white-gray striped section, it does not necessarily mean that there is no Purgeable space.
-On macOS Ventura and Sonoma, you cannot view purgeable space through Storage.
+On macOS Ventura, Sonoma, and Sequoia, you cannot view purgeable space through Storage.
 In this case, you can use Disk Utility, a free built-in tool on macOS that allows you to format and repair drives and check storage usage.

-The purgeable space is dynamic and can be regenerated if needed.
-Most of the time, we don't need to clear it manually, because macOS will automatically delete it when your storage space is low.
-However, if you want to do it yourself, follow the steps below.
+Purgeable space is dynamic and can be regenerated if needed, so it’s safe to clear.
+However, most of the time, you don’t need to clear it manually, as macOS will automatically delete it when your storage space is low.
+If you still want to do it yourself, follow the steps below.

 How to Delete Purgeable Space on Mac with One Click